- Active & Green

-Nature in Lombardy: six landscapes to die for
+Nature in Lombardy: five landscapes to die for

 Orchids and plants from faraway lands are well acclimatised to their new life between lakeshores and neoclassical facades.
-Purplish-silver limestone slabs engraved with history, a green cathedral to inspire reflection – and the Stelvio Wilderness.
+Purplish-silver limestone slabs engraved with history and the Stelvio Wilderness.
 The nature in Lombardy is gorgeous.

 The orchid house plays host to lovingly-tended plants from the Americas and Asia.
 All shapes and shades are here.
 You can also see plants from the Apennines of Pavia, the area south of the river Po (“Oltrepò”) where grapes grow, and much more.
 A profusion of colours can also be admired in the Tomaselli tropical greenhouse built in 1974, and the flowerbeds containing native plants from the Lombard plains.
 The pivot point of the Pavia botanical garden (established at the end of the 18th century for study and research) is the large plane tree planted at the time of its foundation and the keeper of its history.
 Don't miss it.

 2. Stelvio national park